-The main issue with railroad ties is the presence of creosote, a substance used as a preservative that is banned for residential uses due to its dangerous toxicity.
+The main issue with railroad ties is the presence of creosote.
+Although an effective preservative against decay and insect damage, the substance has been banned for residential use due to its toxicity.
 Creosote is an oily by-product of the distillation of coal tar.
-Creosote treatment of railroad ties allows long term preservation of the wood which must obviously stand up to heavy pressure and harsh weather conditions.
+Creosote treatment of railroad ties allows long-term preservation of the wood, which must obviously stand up to heavy pressure and harsh weather conditions.

 - Risk of cancer